Gap Analysis for Business Analyst (updated 2023)

 2. Based on the nature of the suggested change, it should be categorized under one of the seven elements described above.

 3. Now, the remaining elements should be taken one at a time.
-It should be analyzed what modifications/changes should be made to this element to attain the desired state positively.
+What modifications/changes should be made to this element to attain the desired state positively should be analyzed.

 Apart from the generic techniques discussed above, the gap analysis can also be performed using some other specialized tools and methods like Nadler-Tushman’s congruence model and Burke-Litwin Causal Model.